jsplumb/jsplumbtoolkit-applications/README.md

 # jsplumbtoolkit-applications

-Starter applications built with the jsPlumb Toolkit.
+Starter applications and feature demos built with the jsPlumb Toolkit.
+Starter applications are fully featured apps and most of them come in Vanilla JS, Angular, Vue 2, Vue 3, React and Svelte versions.
+Feature demonstrations are smaller demos that are focused on some specific aspect of the Toolkit's functionality, and do not use one of the library integrations, but the concepts are easily ported to an app that does use Angular etc.

+Some feature demos are provided in a number of different versions - ES5, ES6 and Typescript.
+The versions available vary between the demos.

 ## Requirements

-You'll need to be a licensee or evaluator of the [jsPlumb Toolkit](https://jsplumbtoolkit.com) to use the applications in this repository, and you will need to have access to at least version 6.2.4 of the Toolkit.
+You'll need to be a licensee or evaluator of the [jsPlumb Toolkit](https://jsplumbtoolkit.com) to use the applications in this repository.

 If you are not a licensee or an evaluator, you can request an evaluation of the Toolkit [on our site](https://jsplumbtoolkit.com/trial).

 ### Evaluators

-If you are an evaluator and you are accessing the starter apps from your evaluation bundle, the Toolkit packages were delivered in the bundle and are referenced via `file:..` urls.
+If you are an evaluator and you are accessing the starter apps and feature demos from your evaluation bundle, the Toolkit packages were delivered in the bundle and are referenced via `file:..` urls.
 You can also access the Toolkit packages via our NPM repository, instructions for which can be found [here](https://docs.jsplumbtoolkit.com/toolkit/6.x/lib/npm-repository).

 ### Licensees